-The Provost17 may submit a complaint to the Committee on the Provost's own initiative or at the request of the cognizant Dean18 or the Dean's designee.
-The Provost will submit a complaint to the Committee only if the Provost and the Committee Chair determine that the complaint provides a reasonable basis to believe that (i) a faculty member's actions were substantially inconsistent with the Faculty Standards of Conduct; (ii) the actions were
+The Provost may submit a complaint to the Committee on the Provost's own initiative or at the request of the cognizant Dean or the Dean's designee.
+The Provost will submit a complaint to the Committee only if the Provost and the Committee Chair determine that the complaint provides a reasonable basis to believe that (i) a faculty member's actions were substantially inconsistent with the Faculty Standards of Conduct; (ii) the actions were reckless or intentional; (iii) the actions caused serious harm to the University or to an identified member of the University community; and (iv) no other process or procedure is

-14 If a complaint alleges discrimination on the basis of sex; sexual orientation, gender identity or expression; race; color, national or ethnic origin; religion; age; disability; or a status as a special disabled veteran, veteran of the Vietnam era, or other covered veteran, the Dean must consult with the Office of Institutional Equity and Accessibility before starting a decanal process (formal complaints of sexual misconduct must be addressed by the University-wide Committee on Sexual Misconduct).
+If a complaint alleges discrimination on the basis of sex; sexual orientation, gender identity or expression; race; color, national or ethnic origin; religion; age; disability; or a status as a special disabled veteran, veteran of the Vietnam era, or other covered veteran, the Dean must consult with the Office of Institutional Equity and Accessibility before starting a decanal process. (sex discrimination in the form of sexual misconduct must be addressed by the University-wide Committee on Sexual Misconduct).

-15 If a Dean imposes a sanction that the affected faculty member believes exceeds the Dean's inherent administrative authority, the faculty member may write a letter of complaint to the Provost within seven days after being informed of the sanction.
+If a Dean imposes a sanction that the affected faculty member believes exceeds the Dean's inherent administrative authority, the faculty member may write a letter of complaint to the Provost within seven days after being informed of the sanction.
 If the Provost, in the Provost's sole discretion, concludes that the sanction exceeded the Dean's authority, the Provost will return the matter to the Dean, who may impose a lesser sanction or request that the matter be referred for formal faculty review under the procedures described below.

-16 If the Dean was significantly involved in the matter under dispute, the Provost may designate a member of the Provost's office to attempt to resolve the matter informally, before invoking these procedures.
+If the Dean was significantly involved in the matter under dispute, the Provost may designate a member of the Provost's office to attempt to resolve the matter informally, before invoking these procedures.

-17 If the Provost was significantly involved in the matter under dispute, the President will assume the Provost's role in these review procedures.
+If the Provost was significantly involved in the matter under dispute, the President will assume the Provost's role in these review procedures.

-18 For complaints against faculty members whose primary appointment is in FAS, the cognizant Dean is the Dean of FAS.
+For complaints against faculty members whose primary appointment is in FAS, the cognizant Dean is the Dean of FAS.
 The Deans of the professional schools are the cognizant Deans for complaints against members of their faculties.

-reckless or intentional; (iii) the actions caused serious harm to the University19 or to an identified member of the University community; and (iv) no other process or procedure is available to address the matter.20 Complaints must be submitted to the Committee within one year after the most recent action complained of, unless the Provost and the Committee Chair agree that extenuating circumstances warrant a waiver of the time limit.
+reckless or intentional; (iii) the actions caused serious harm to the University or to an identified member of the University community; and (iv) no other process or procedure is available to address the matter.
+Complaints must be submitted to the Committee within one year after the most recent action complained of, unless the Provost and the Committee Chair agree that extenuating circumstances warrant a waiver of the time limit.
 The Provost and the Chair shall not submit a complaint to the Committee if the Committee has previously reviewed a complaint based substantially on the same set of facts or if the respondent faculty member is no longer employed by Yale.